Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Conclusion

 \section{Conclusion}

-In this work, we present a novel unsupervised framework SMUDLP, which predicts superior depths from multiple endoscopic frames.
-On the one hand, the SMUDLP can integrate a learnable patchmatch module to increase the discriminative capability in low-texture and homogeneous-texture regions.
-On the other hand, the SMUDLP can enforce cross-teaching and self-teaching consistencies to provide efficacious regularizations towards brightness variations.
-When more frames are put into the cost volume building during the evaluation phase, the SMUDLP can always improve the depth accuracy, even though only two frames are leveraged during training.
-This enables us to adjust the number of input views in light of the requirements for accuracy.
-We are confident that the introduced innovations can be applied to more general scenarios, for instance, indoor environments.
-Extensive experiments on both the SCARED and Hamlyn datasets indicate the efficacy of SMUDLP.
+In this work, we present a novel unsupervised model, which predicts superior depths from multiple endoscopic frames.
+On the one hand, the model incorporates a learnable patchmatch module to adaptively increase the discriminative capability in low- and homogeneous-texture regions.
+On the other hand, the model enforces cross-teaching and self-teaching consistencies to provide efficacious regularizations towards brightness variations.
+When more frames are put into the cost volume building at test time, the model can improve the depth predictions.
+This enables us to flexibly adjust the number of input frames in light of the accuracy requirement.
+Extensive experiments on four datasets including SCARED, EndoSLAM, Hamlyn and SERV-CT validate the efficacy of the model.

 \normalem